-Beginner: The best for the basics!
-Harrow Beginner sticks are perfect learning tools for first time players focusing on control and fundamental skills.
-Recommended for players 10 years old or younger who have been playing for one year or less.
+- Beginner: The best for the basics.
+Harrow Beginner sticks are perfect learning tools for first time players focusing on control and fundamental skills, recommended for players 10 years old or younger who have been playing for one year or less.
 If this is you or your player, try the Supreme C, Supreme 15, or Supreme 25.

-Elite: The best of the best!
+- Elite: The best of the best.
 Harrow Elite sticks are recommended for highly skilled players that desire power paired with precision.
-Typically boasting higher carbon content, Elite sticks are the most powerful.
-Recommended for players 15+ years old with 3+ years of experience.
+Typically boasting higher carbon content, Elite sticks are our most powerful: for players 15+ years old with 3+ years of experience.
 Designed by professionals, the Paragon 95 and Peak 95 are top of the line tools.

 The most popular materials used in a stick are Carbon, Fiberglass, Wood, and Aramid.
 Each Component creates different effects in the stick.

-Constructed by sturdy mulberry wood and reinforced with composite, the Harrow Carmichael Field Hockey Stick is ideal for any beginner.
+Constructed by sturdy mulberry wood and reinforced with composite, the Harrow Supreme C Field Hockey Stick is ideal for any beginner.

-Over time and as skill and ability improve, players will develop a feel for what works best to meet their needs.
+Over time, and as skill and ability improve, players will develop a feel for what works best to meet their needs.
 Dedicated players own a few different sticks in anticipation of changes in playing conditions and as back-up for breakage.
-You can shop all Harrow Field Hockey Sticks HERE.
+You can shop all of our best here: Harrow Field Hockey Sticks

 NORMAL WEAR AND TEAR